grotius-cnc/debian_distro_live_build_post_tweaking/create-kali-plus-rt.md

 2. Log into the "squasfs-root" dir and start up a chroot desktop environment.

-        # Set up new display
-        startx -- :3 vt8 # vt8 is tty8, CNTR+ALT+F8 to go to tty8, CNTR+ALT+F7 to go back.

         cd kali/rebranded/live/
         unsquashfs filesystem.squashfs # This will produce the folder /squashfs-root